First Trimester Recipes That Are Healthy and Delicious - Baby Chick

 Method

-1. Peel and slice the sweet potatoes and boil in a pan of water for 10 minutes.
+1. Peel and slice the sweet potatoes, then boil them in a pan of water for 10 minutes.

 2. Meanwhile, make the chimichurri: Add half a bunch of coriander and parsley to an onion, a de-seeded chili, a splash of olive oil, and a sprinkle of salt, and blend well.

-4. Drain the sweet potato and mash along with the milk and butter.
-Add half of the feta to the mash.
+4. Drain the sweet potato and mash it along with the milk and butter.
+Add half of the feta (use pasteurized feta during pregnancy2) to the mash.

-5. Top the mash with the rest of the feta and pour chimichurri over everything!
+5. Top the mash with the remaining feta, then pour chimichurri over everything!

 Why is this good for mom and baby?